-7 To what extent does antitrust law apply to vertical restraints in agreements concluded by public or state-owned entities?
+6 To what extent does antitrust law apply to vertical restraints in agreements concluded by public entities?

 Under article 6(1), the provisions of the Law also apply to public undertakings and public utilities companies.
 By joint decision, the ministers of finance and development may exclude such undertakings or categories of such undertakings from the application of the Law, for reasons of their greater importance to national economy.